 For administrators and managers, Einstein Activity Capture provides reporting on team member activities.
 These insights can then be used to identify patterns, and to replicate best practices throughout the organization.

-Once active, Einstein Activity Capture maintains logs of the past 24 months of historical Outlook data, capturing all emails, and calendar events sent or received during that timeframe in the cloud.
+Once active, the free version of Einstein Activity Capture maintains logs of the past 6 months (24 months for paid) of historical Outlook data , capturing all emails, and calendar events sent or received during that timeframe in the cloud.
 These captured events are displayed in the Activity Timeline to provide a moving two-year history of the team’s relationship with each customer – associating all Outlook records with Salesforce Leads, Contacts, Accounts, Person Accounts, and Opportunities.

 For more information on Einstein Activity Capture, these Salesforce publications provide additional details: